wdl339/chfs/docs/lab3/raft.md

 * Test:
   * You can run a single test case by editing `test/CMakeLists.txt`, and write the test cases you want to run after `TEST_FILTER`.
 For example, `RaftTestPart1.LeaderElection` for testing leader election and `RaftTestPart1*` for testing all the cases in part1.
+  * If you want to run the previous lab's test code, just delete the `TEST_FILTER` line.
 * Debug:
   * We provide a macro in `node.h` named `RAFT_LOG`, you can use this macro to print the system log for debugging.
 The usage of this macro is the same as `printf`, e.g. `RAFT_LOG("Three is %d", 3);`.
 But it will provide additional information, such as node_id and term, in the console.
 * Implementation: